welldone-cloud/aws-lint-iam-policies/README.md

 * The provided minimum IAM permissions exceed the policy size limit for IAM user inline policies (2048 characters).
 Consider using managed policies or roles instead, which have higher policy size limits.

 * The script can only lint policies that are using the AWS IAM policy language.
-It is not capable of linting other policy languages, such as Cedar policies (as used in AWS Verified Access and AWS Verified Permissions, for example).
+It is not capable of linting other policy types, such as Cedar policies (as used in AWS Verified Access and AWS Verified Permissions) or declarative policies.